-Facts About Oral Diabetes Medicines
+About Oral Diabetes Medicines

 People with diabetes have blood sugar levels that are too high.
 Pregnant women with type 2 diabetes or gestational diabetes do not make quite enough insulin, or their bodies have a hard time using the insulin they do make.
-Some women have to take insulin shots to keep their blood sugar levels close to normal.
+Some women must take insulin shots to keep their blood sugar levels close to normal.
 Other women can take pills by mouth to lower their blood sugar levels.

 Diabetes pills do not work for everyone.
 Some women may use pills for a while during their pregnancy, but may need insulin later in pregnancy to control their blood sugar.
-It is important to take the medicines as instructed by your provider and tell your provider if you are having low blood sugar, vomiting, diarrhea, or any other problems with your diabetes.
+It is important to take the medicines as instructed by your provider.
+Tell your provider if you are having low blood sugar, vomiting, diarrhea, or any other problems with your diabetes.

-The 2 types of diabetes pills used by our clinic are metformin and glyburide.
+Our clinic uses 2 types of diabetes pills: metformin and glyburide.